 Data are presented for patients recruited from 1 February 2014 to 31 January 2015.
 143 of 148 eligible National Health Service (NHS) rheumatology providers in England and Wales registered to participate in the audit and 94% of these supplied data.
 Data from 6,354 patients were analysed, representing > 40% of expected incident RA cases.

-Details of the patient demographics, diagnoses and on departmental staffing levels per head of population have previously been reported [7].
+Details of the patient demographics, diagnoses and on departmental staffing levels per head of population are within a further submitted paper[7].
 Patients were predominantly women (66%) and 70% were of working age (aged 16-65 years).
 The majority of patients recruited were of white British origin (79%) but there was significant geographical variation in ethnicity.
-Forty-six percent had RA diagnosed at baseline.
+Forty-six percent (55% of patients with a confirmed diagnosis) had RA diagnosed at baseline.

+.

+DAS 28 Data

-Nationally, at the point of first specialist assessment, DAS 28 was calculated for the vast majority of RA patients (91%); when assessed within NHS regions and within Wales, DAS 28 was available for 99% of RA patients in Wales but for only 85% in the South of England.
+Nationally, at the point of first specialist assessment, DAS 28 was calculated for the vast majority of RA patients (91%, 2659); when assessed within NHS regions and within Wales, DAS 28 was available for 99% of RA patients in Wales but for only 85% in the South of England.
 Mean DAS 28, the proportion of RA patients with high (>5.1), intermediate (3.2-5.1), low (<3.2) DAS 28 and with missing DAS 28 at baseline nationally and by NHS region is shown in table 1.
 The mean baseline DAS 28 was 5.0 with little regional variation (4.9 in the Midlands and East of England – 5.1 in the South of England and in Wales).
 Approximately half (45%) of patients had severe disease at presentation; Wales and the Midlands and East of England reported the highest (51%) and lowest (43%) proportion of patients with severe disease activity respectively.

-Table 2 show these data derived after 3 months of specialist care together with the proportion of RA patients in remission (DAS 28 <2.6) and achieving a meaningful reduction in DAS 28 [8].
+Table 2 show these data derived after 3 months of specialist care together with the proportion of RA patients in remission (DAS 28 <2.6) and achieving a meaningful reduction in DAS 28 [9].
 Nationally the proportion of missing data at follow up increased to 28% (23% in London and the North of England and 39% in Wales).
 The mean DAS28 for RA patients had reduced to 3.5 for all regions.
 24% of RA patients at follow up were in remission (26% in Wales, 22% in the South of England and Midlands and East of England regions) but 11% still had high disease activity (14% in London, 8% in Wales).
 Nationally just over 60% of RA patients with available baseline and follow up DAS 28 achieved a meaningful reduction in DAS 28 of >1.2; the highest and lowest achievement rates were observed in Wales and the North of England (67%) and the Midlands and East of England (57%) respectively.

+RAID data

 Table 3 summarises the national and NHS regional data for RAID scores supplied by all EIA patients at baseline and for those with RA at follow up.
 RAID scores indicated generally severe disease activity at the point of diagnosis with an EIA within rheumatology units; the mean score was 5.6 nationally with a range of 5.5 (South of England) to 5.8 (Wales and the North of England).